A weak Ly$\alpha$ halo for an extremely bright Little Red Dot: Indications of enshrouded SMBH growth: Introduction

-In this work, we present deep VLT/MUSE observations of \monster{}, the most luminous LRD known \citep{greene2024, labbe2024}, providing the first \lya{} halo study of an LRD and its environment.
+In this work we present deep VLT/MUSE observations of \monster{}, the most luminous LRD known \citep{greene2024, labbe2024}; these observations provide the first \lya{} halo study of an LRD and its environment.
 MUSE has demonstrated the existence of large \lya{} halos around quasars \citep[e.g.,][]{borisova2016}, which are powered by elevated photoionization levels in the vicinity of quasars.
-The surface brightness depends slightly on UV luminosity \citep[e.g.,][]{mackenzie2021} and Type II AGNs tend to have more elongated halos \citep[e.g.,][]{brok2020}, exemplifying the use of extended Ly$\alpha$ nebulae to probe AGN covering factors and escaping ionizing luminosity.
+The surface brightness depends slightly on UV luminosity \citep[e.g.,][]{mackenzie2021} and Type II AGN tend to have more elongated halos \citep[e.g.,][]{brok2020}, exemplifying the use of extended Ly$\alpha$ nebulae to probe AGN covering factors and escaping ionizing luminosity.
 The Ly$\alpha$ surface brightness around quasars is significantly elevated compared to Ly$\alpha$ halos around star-forming galaxies \citep[e.g.,][]{leclercq2017}.
-The key questions that we aim to answer include: What is the influence of the AGN on the circumgalactic medium (CGM) gas?
-What is the covering factor of \monster{}'s central SMBH?
+The key questions that we aim to answer include the influence of the AGN on the circumgalactic medium (CGM) gas, and what the covering factor of \monster{}'s central SMBH is.

 This paper is structured as follows.
 In Sect.~\ref{sec:data} we describe the observational data from VLT/\muse{} and \jwst{}/NIRCam used throughout this work.
-In Sect.~\ref{sec:results}, we describe the spatially resolved properties of the rest-frame UV spectrum of \monster{}.
+In Sect.~\ref{sec:results} we describe the spatially resolved properties of the rest-frame UV spectrum of \monster{}.
 In Sect.~\ref{sec:large_scale_lya} we analyze the \lya{} emission of the galaxies in the environment of \monster{}.
 In Sect.~\ref{sec:discussion_what_powers_lya} we discuss the implications of our results for the interpretation of the origin of the \lya{} emission.
-In Sect.~\ref{sec:discussion:implications} we discuss about the possible interpretations of our results in the context of LRD models involving dense gas enshrouded SMBH growth.
+In Sect.~\ref{sec:discussion:implications} we discuss the possible interpretations of our results in the context of LRD models involving dense gas enshrouded SMBH growth.
 Finally, in Sect.~\ref{sec:summary} we summarize our main findings.

 Throughout this work we use a $\Lambda$CDM cosmology as described by \citet{collaboration2020}, with $\Omega_\Lambda=0.69$, $\Omega_\text{M}=0.31$, and $H_0=67.7$ km\,s$^{-1}$\,Mpc$^{-1}$.
 All photometric magnitudes are given in the AB system \citep{oke1983}.